makerdao/sai/DEVELOPING.md

 understanding of the Solidity implementation.
 We assume knowledge of the [white paper], a high level overview of Dai.
-A reading of the [purple paper], the (in progress) detailed Dai technical specification and reference implementation is strongly encouraged but not required.
+A reading of the [purple paper], the (in progress) detailed Dai technical specification and reference implementation, is strongly encouraged but not required.

 [white paper]: https://github.com/makerdao/docs/blob/master/Dai.md
 [purple paper]: https://makerdao.com/purple